Sky Neal (she/her), Co-Director

 Kate has worked since 2006 as an ethnographer and documentary filmmaker and holds a masters with distinction in Visual Anthropology.
-Kate’s work has been broadcast in the UK, has been shortlisted for an IMTV Music Video Award and she has had short films shown in galleries and festivals worldwide.
+Kate’s work has been broadcast in the UK, has been shortlisted for an IMTV Music Video Award and they have had short films shown in galleries and festivals worldwide.
 They collaborate with anthropologists, journalists, artists, museums and charities, using film in innovative ways to express, investigate and create.
 As a director of Postcode Films, Kate has worked with leading research and arts organisations in the UK, specialising in social policy innovation.
-She has taught at University of East Anglia, spoken at Queen’s University Belfast and holds a degree in Philosophy and academic awards from Trinity College Dublin.
+They have taught at University of East Anglia, spoken at Queen’s University Belfast and they hold a degree in Philosophy and academic awards from Trinity College Dublin.

 Elhum Shakerifar (she/her), Producer